janobono/r3n-api/README.md

 ## foreword

 It was sometime in the summer of 2012 when I met a somebody who wanted to create a program his nickname was r3ner.
 I didn't know where to start but because I am Java Developer, I programmed it all in Java.
-Set o libraries used with this program was designed.
+Set of libraries used with this program was designed.
 Originally also contained Swing components ([tag 1.0.0](https://github.com/janobono/r3n-api/tree/1.0.0/r3n/r3n-ui)), over time, it transformed into the form in which it is currently.
 Some things are historical, but I don't want to delete them.
 Use freely, copy redistribute or